rava-dosa/beautiful-jekyll/_posts/2018-08-05-Linux-kernel-1.md

 }

 ```
+Kernel modules must have at least two functions: a "start" (initialization) function called     init_module() which is called when the module is insmoded into the kernel, and an "end" (cleanup) function called cleanup_module() which is called just before it is rmmoded.
 To compile this code you can use [makefile](https://github.com/rava-dosa/linux/tree/master/Linux-Hello%20world) provided in this repo with proper naming as it is in the repository.
 If you have done everything right till date then try
 ```
 insmod ./hello-1.ko
 ```
-Now you can check hello world being printed in /var/log/kern.log.
+Now you can check hello world being printed in **/var/log/kern.log**.
-To check do cat /var/log/kern.log.
+To check do **cat /var/log/kern.log**.
 That's all folks.